 The only information we get about symptoms are one-liners.
 That’s not really helpful and only serves to promote fear and uncertainty.
 So I decided to (over) share how I felt and what my symptoms were.

 Please note, this is not intended to be medical advice, nor should anything here be used or taken as medical advice.
 If you think you have a medical emergency, call your doctor or 911 immediately.
-This is just little old me (actually I’m in my 30s) writing about something I believe I had and how I got over it (rather quickly).
+This is just little old me (actually I’m in my 30s) writing about something I believe I had and how I got over the worst of it.
 I don’t fear the flu, and I don’t fear the coronavirus.
-I actually fear it less since I believe I already recovered from it.
+I actually fear it less since I believe I am recovering from it.